 - Crank the Kanc: Bike the famous Kancamagus Highway, either to the Kancamagus Pass high point and back, or all the way to Conway and back.

-(huge day): Ride north through Franconia Notch, then east along Route 3 and 302 to visit Crawford Notch and the Highland Center, with historic sites, hiking trails, ponds, and rivers galore.
+- Crawford Notch (huge day): Ride north through Franconia Notch, then east along Route 3 and 302 to visit Crawford Notch and the Highland Center, with historic sites, hiking trails, ponds, and rivers galore.
 Take Bear Notch Road to the Kancamagus Highway back to the Notch Hostel.

 - TWO-DAY RIDES FROM THE NOTCH HOSTEL